 Surveys the revolutionary changes in the conception of self and the pursuit of knowledge brought about by the Protestant Reformation and the Age of Enlightenment.
 Students will perform careful reading of, and engage in lively dialogue about, text significant to Western thought from the 1600s to the 1800s.
-Prerequisites: Sixty (60) credit hours, six (6) of which in the student's major, by the beginning of the first semester of the project; an overall GPA of 3.5; and a GPA in the student's major of 3.75.
+Prerequisites: Acceptance into the Honors Program or approval from Honors Program Director